 In simple terms:

+Most growing businesses eventually need both, but they serve different purposes at different stages of growth.
 Understanding the difference between CRM and ERP helps you make the smarter choice, by investing in systems that resolve your most pressing operational challenges.

-This article covers:
+This article explains:

 The key difference between CRM and ERP systems lies in what they are designed to manage.